AMERICANA TO 1820

 and short tear just starting along one fold.
 First 20 leaves of vol. II waterstained

-and last 10 foxed; scattered incidences of spotting in all volumes, pages
+and last 10 foxed; otherwise only scattered incidences of spotting in all volumes, pages

 generally clean.